SERLatBTH/StarterGuide-DobotMagician/README.md

 ### Examples On Github
 * Python library could be found on github [repository](https://github.com/luismesas/pydobot)
 * More libraries and examples could be found on [github as well](https://github.com/topics/dobot)

+### More information
+For details how to operate Dobot Magician with DobotStudio APP, please see [here](https://www.youtube.com/watch?v=kyeXwuf17IY)